ameliaemahizer/OnlineBookSubscription/README.md

 # OnlineBookSubscription
 IST 412 Project<br>

-**To access our first use case, go to HomeView under the OnlineBookClub and go to the main method at the bottom.**
+**To access our first use case, go to HomePageView under the OnlineBookClub and go to the main method at the bottom.**

 ## Login Usernames, Passwords, and UniqueIDs
 ### For Reader: